What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

-2 University of Michigan Essay Examples
+7 Magnificent University of Michigan Essay Examples

 The University of Michigan is an outstanding research institution, known for its school spirit and large alumni base.
 Based in the picturesque city of Ann Arbor, students at UMich are surrounded by city culture, urban nature trails, as well as outstanding students and professors.
-UMich is a “most selective” school, so you’ll need strong essays to help your application stand out from tens of thousands of applicants.
+UMich is a “most selective” school, so you’ll need strong essays to help your application stand out from the tens of thousands of others.

-In this post we will share two essays real students submitted to the University of Michigan.
+In this post we will share seven essays real students submitted to the University of Michigan.
 We will also walk through what each essay did well and where they could be improved to give you inspiration for your essays.

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.